mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A BasicCredential is a bare assertion of an identity, without any additional information.
 The format of the encoded identity is defined by the application.
+Public key material associated with the BasicCredential MUST be identical to the `signature_key` in the LeafNode containing this credential.

 For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
 The chain is ordered such that the first entry (chain[0]) is